For the period 1873 - 1956 the national memory kept and spread the story

 The urban development of Sofia in 1956 brought the necessity for archeological excavations in St. Petka church.
 The archeologists did find a grave.
 The remains there were thought to be Levski's, but that was never verified unambiguously.
 Since then a long and yet unsettled dispute about the place of the Levski's grave has been running, abated and rekindled by the political situations in Bulgaria over the years.
 Emil Jivkov lists the chronology of this dispute.

-What is important is to keep Levski's flame in our hearts.
+What is important is to keep Levski's flame for liberty in our hearts.

 This site is designed and maintained by